jensenemily/jensenemily.github.io/index.md

 **Current Research Projects** include...
 - Failure-aware control design with application to Power Systems (in collaboration with Siemens)
-- Bio-inspired controller design for crawling locomotion (in collaboration with Juncal Arbeleiz)
+- Bio-inspired controller design for crawling locomotion (in collaboration with Dr. Juncal Arbeleiz)
-- Networked controller design with limited communication and sensing (with student Walden Marshall)
+- Networked controller design with limited communication and sensing (with my student Walden Marshall)